 What this course could lead to

-You may choose to study another jewellery course or it may inspire you to study Art, Design or the Performing Arts at the Mary Ward Centre (see prospectus).
+You may choose to study further jewellery making such as more beading, or silver jewellery, by moving on to other jewellery courses offered by the centre throughout the year, or to continue making jewellery at home.
+This course may also inspire you to study other Art, Design or the Performing Arts courses at the Mary Ward Centre (see prospectus).

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student